Nanashi13/Rehid-configs-files-3DS/README.md

  * **Cartoon Network: Punch Time Explosion**
  Button combo attacks (UP+Y and DOWN+Y) were remapped to ZL and ZR, and the Special Move touch button its remapped to START button.

+ * **Dead or Alive: Dimensions**
+ L button combo attacks (L+LEFT and L+RIGHT) were remapped to ZL and ZR.

+ * **The Legend of Zelda: Ocarina of Time 3D**
+ Item I and Item II touch buttons were remapped to ZL and ZR, and the Ocarina touch button its remapped to START button.

  ## Credits

 @Kartik for creating rehid.